I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Zanzibar in November

 The main advantages of visiting Zanzibar in November are the lower prices and great snorkelling and scuba diving conditions.
-The constant threat of rain puts most people off, although there is still plenty of sunshine to enjoy a morning on the beach or in the town.
+The unpredictable threat of rain puts most people off, although there is still plenty of sunshine to enjoy a morning on the beach or in the town.

 December in Tanzania